BrendanGasparin/SERVERTRON/README.md

 # Project: SERVERTRON
 SERVERTRON aims to be a replicable, documented DevOps environment that can host many applications and services on a single physical machine.

-I am creating mine on a 64GB RAM mini-PC.
+I am creating mine on a 64GB RAM mini-PC called SERVERTRON-1.

 Here are the project [docs/](docs/overview.md).